SCAI-BIO/tau-kg-extension-nlp/README.md

 This repository provides the code for our research regarding the extension of the Tau subgraph within the pharmacome using NLP.

 ## Relevant data
-The different dataset and KG used in this study is are located in data directory.
+The different dataset and KG used in this study are located in data directory.
 These files include:

 -) The triples from the original Tau subgraph of Human Brain Pharmacome (HBP), which focuses on the context of pTau